jm-cook/ha-havvarsel-deprecated/README.md

 ```

 Note that the app script specifies that MQTT topics should be retained.
 This is to ensure continuity between restarts
 of HA (otherwise the sensors become unavailable).
-MQTT retention can be tricky, and if something goes wrong, or you want to remove a line/sensor, then
+MQTT retention can be tricky, and if something goes wrong, or you want to remove a sensor, then
 it will most likely be retained.
-This may mean that old line sensors are still available after you have
+This may mean that old sensors are still available after you have
 removed them from the configuration.
 There is currently no automatic purge to remove previous configurations (but see below).

 ## Use